PopovEvgeniy/neongdk/readme.txt

 Project Description

-Neon game development kit is an ultra-fast 2D game engine for Windows 98 and Windows NT 4.0.
+Neon Game Development Kit is an ultra-fast 2D game engine for Windows 98 and Windows NT 4.0.
 It uses OPENGL for rendering.

 License

-Neon game development kit is distributed under a zlib license.
+Neon Game Development Kit is distributed under a zlib license.

 Features